 relate well to students, parents, and the public; and

 demonstrate leadership, initiative, motivation, professionalism, ingenuity, attention to detail, sense of humor, understanding, compassion, desire to succeed, and strong work ethic.

-My experience working for New Student Programs, first as an Orientation Leader, and then as a Program Coordinator, provided me with invaluable communication, event planning, organizational and interpersonal skills.
+My experience working for Orientation, Transition & Retention, first as an Orientation Leader, and then as a Program Chair, provided me with invaluable communication, event planning, organizational and interpersonal skills.
 The opportunity to claim a stake in each aspect of the planning and execution of orientation programs gave me incredible insight into what it takes to lead successfully.
 The past few summers were the best of my collegiate career and I hope very student on this campus takes advantage of this unique growing and learning experience.

-NSP taught me goal setting and actionable steps to meet those goals, all while having a great time!
-I use the skills I learned in NSP everyday, while I teach middle school.
+OTR taught me goal setting and actionable steps to meet those goals, all while having a great time!
+I use the skills I learned in OTR everyday, while I teach middle school.

-There's no better way to get to know American University, it's people, students, offices, and programs than by working for New Student Programs.
+There's no better way to get to know American University, it's people, students, offices, and programs than by working for Orientation, Transition & Retention.
 You'll be an expert insider in no time!
-Working for New Student Programs is a once in a lifetime experience.
+Working for Orientation, Transition & Retention is a once in a lifetime experience.
 You will work harder than you ever thought possible on projects that are multi-faceted and impressively challenging and you'll get to do it all with extraordinary people who will become your best friends.